-Up to thirty (30) days of accumulated sick leave in each school year may be used for family illness or for adopting a child.
-Effective September 1, 2004, up to forty (40) days of accumulated sick leave in each school year may be used for adopting a child.
-Additional leave for these purposes is subject to the approval of the Director of the Office of Human Resources.
+Up to thirty days of accumulated sick leave in each school year may be used for family illness.
+Effective 9/1/2019, up to forty (40) days of accumulated sick leave in each school year may be used for adopting a child, except that if the child is under 24 months of age the adoptive parent(s) may use up to sixty (60) days.
+Additional leave for these purposes is subject to the approval of the Director of Human Resources.